 Never Throw Your Dog In the Water

-You’re always going to need to make sure your French Bulldog has a positive relationship towards the water, so it’s never a good idea to throw your Frenchie in the pool for their first swim.
-It will only frighten them and they will cautious in engaging with swimming latter in life.
+You’re always going to need to make sure your French Bulldog has a positive relationship with the water, so it’s never a good idea to throw your Frenchie in the pool for their first swim.
+It will only frighten them and they will be cautious in engaging with swimming latter in life.

 Swimming Lessons Time